Posts

 By breaking a project down into smaller, more manageable tasks, or work packages, a WBS helps to ensure that all scope and objectives are met while keeping costs and resource allocation under control.

 There are various different ways to organise a work breakdown structure visually: in a flowchart, a list with sub-tasks, or a Gantt chart.
 Proteus uses a combination of all, representing a diagrammatic list with spreadsheet functionality and a Gantt chart.
-Using this work breakdown structure template, even the most complex projects can be closely controlled.
+This work breakdown structure template enables close control of even the most complex deliverable-based projects.

 work breakdown structure